Kempsville, Virginia: History

 The Princess Anne Academy was located at the old jail in Kempsville.
 The academy closed in 1850.
 The ancestors of many of the prominent families of the city of Norfolk and Princess Anne County attended the academy.
 For example, in December 1835 then again in 1838, the academy's principal trustee, Mr. Rogers, advertised in the Norfolk and Portsmouth Herald for a teacher for 1836 then 1839 of Latin, Greek, English and math, including the elements of Euclid if required.

 In 1850, a number of prominent citizens of Kempsville advocated for a turnpike road from Norfolk to Kempsville.
 However, the road was not constructed until 1871 or 1872.

 After Reconstruction, during an election, several African Americans were killed and many wounded in a riot.
 A number of European Americans were brought before the court but nothing came from this proceeding.
 In 1897, the tavern that had been erected on the former courthouse land was destroyed by fire.

 In 1922, the former courthouse and jail were still in use.
 The former courthouse was remodeled in 1902.

-In 1922 Kempsville was a “beautiful little country village” with two churches, a few stores of general merchandise, and a modern brick school building.
-This farming community had extremely fertile land that mainly grew potatoes, cotton, corn, and many truck crops.
+In 1922, Kempsville was described as a charming rural village, featuring two churches, several general stores, and a modern brick school.
+The area boasted fertile soil, primarily supporting the cultivation of potatoes, cotton, corn, and various market crops.